 The pharmacy provides a safe, secure and professional environment for people to receive healthcare.
-But the presence of large unused fixtures and fittings make the pharmacy look less professional than it could.
 The pharmacy has a soundproofed room where people can have private conversations with members of the pharmacy team.
+The pharmacy is adequately secured to prevent unauthorised access.